jmshearer/RenewedVision/README.md

 ## Creating a custom object detector
 The object detector is simplay a TensorFlow.js model.
 The current model only has one label so the app does no label-checking though the model could easily contain multiple labels (see suggestions above).
 In order to create a custom detector:
 1. Create a dataset in [Google AutoML](https://console.cloud.google.com/vision/dashboard)
-2. Load approximately 100-200 images and tag them
+2. Load approximately 100-200 images and label them
 3. Train an Edge model (for offline/mobile use).
-Recommend 1 node hour budget
+Recommend 1 node hour budget for 100-200 images, fastest detection mode (lowest accuracy)
-4. Export to TensorFlow.js and load into model directory
+4. Export to TensorFlow.js and load resulting files into model directory